Policy for disabled supporters visiting the Weston Homes Stadium.

 Peterborough United Football Club recognises that disabled people have families who may wish to attend matches as a family unit in much the same way as non-disabled people would.
 The Club will try and accommodate such requests although this may not always be possible due to a limited number of suitable seats.

 Please contact the ticket office for assistance in obtaining tickets as close as possible to the designated areas.

 Car Parking Facilities

-There is also free parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.
+There is also parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.

 Drop Off/Pick Up Points